rockettheme/docs/Docs/wordpress/themes/interstellar/demo_header.md

 ---
 title: Interstellar: Recreating the Demo - Header Section
-description: Your Guide to Recreating Elements of the Interstellar Demo for Joomla
+description: Your Guide to Recreating Elements of the Interstellar Demo for WordPress
-breadcrumb: /joomla:Joomla/!themes:Themes/interstellar:Interstellar
+breadcrumb: /wordpress:WordPress/!themes:Themes/interstellar:Interstellar

 ---